LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/bot/README.md

 ***This repository will be ready for deployment in mid-May 2022***

-After starting the engine, a stop/loss order is placed and trailed until it is completely fulfilled.
+After starting the bot, a stop/loss order is placed and trailed until it is completely fulfilled.
 If desired, a notification can be sent via email and Telegram afterwards.

 In addition, there is a smart entry option called `jump-in-and-trail`.
 This offers the possibility to buy spot, future